chloelnna/chloelnna.github.io/README.md

 # chloelnna.github.io
-Chloe Leger Chloeleger14@gmail.com
+Chloe Leger Caleger@my.waketech.edu
-A project for my class
+This Github account is used for school assignments.
-This repository was created as an assignment for my class.
+This repository is used to show my abilities in using Github for the first time.
-To clone my repository I clicked clone repository, save to folder, then created a folder for the clone to be saved on.
+To clone my repository onto my local drive I first selected clone repository, then created the folder that I wanted my repository to appear in, and lastly saved to the folder